 There’s a huge gulf between life transitions and personal transformations.

 I’ve moved 11 times in my life with my husband to all 4 corners of the US.
 Each time I saw it as an adventure.
 New sights, new sounds, new people and an opportunity for personal growth.
 My transformation was a slow one though.
 I started out as a teacher, became a goldsmith and mom.
-Then I discovered my passion is portrait photography.
+Then I discovered my passion: Portrait Photography.
 There’s such a thrilling connection and trust when we open up to someone.
-Fears of bad results (what we’ve learned from past bad experiences) are allayed and they are replaced with a sense of comfort and confidence.
+Fears of bad results (what we’ve learned from past bad photographic experiences) are allayed and they are replaced with a sense of comfort and confidence.
 For me transformation is the blossoming of an individual in front of the camera, exploring emotions, expressions, body language and style.
 It’s an exciting experience both for the “viewer” and the “viewee”.
 (Is that a word?)
 It’s evident in the before and after images of clients that transformations have taken place not just in terms of their appearance, but that something inside has shifted too.
 They can forever look at their photographs and say “This is me.
 Here I am.
 I am beautiful.”